ISQ 2051 - 2151

 But almost no one in C22 knows where that term came from anymore, and that's the reason that we're thriving together on earth today.

-It was almost exactly a century ago, in 2051, that the Ice Station Quellette team set up their historic polar outpost.
+It was almost exactly a century ago that the Ice Station Quellette team set up their historic polar outpost.

-From studying the surviving artifacts, ISQ’s planet had been strikingly similar to our own – a world of violent conflict, mindless consumerism and collective disregard of consequence.
+From studying the surviving artifacts, ISQ’s planets of origin had been strikingly similar to our own – a world of violent conflict, mindless consumerism and collective disregard of consequence.

-The 19th Century industrialists saw the remote Arctic as a place devoid of value, apart from whatever they could capture, kill, skin, and sell.
+Our 19th Century industrialists saw the remote Arctic as a place devoid of value – apart from whatever they could capture, kill, skin, and sell.

-A century later, the Monopolist Consortiums’ massive armadas dredged the ocean with nets that stretched for miles, until 90% of fisheries were in danger of collapse.
+A century later, the Monopolists’ massive armadas dredged the ocean with nets that stretched for miles, until 90% of fisheries were in danger of collapse.

 Land had to be purchased or leased, but to some, everything in the deep ocean was free for the taking.

-The Monopolists had been in the business of accelerating planetary destruction for centuries – privatizing profits, socializing costs – and business was good.
+The Monopolists had been in the business of accelerating planetary destruction for centuries – privatizing the profits, socializing the costs.

-The Monopolists crushed innovative technologies that plucked the free, clean and infinite energies like sunlight and wind from the sky.
+They crushed innovative technologies that plucked the free, clean and infinite energies from the sky.

-Or as another writer, Rachel Carson, had asked, and answered, more than a half a century before that:
+Or as Rachel Carson asked, and answered, more than a half a century before that:

 "Who has made the decision that sets in motion these chains of poisonings, this ever-widening wave of death that spreads out like ripples when a pebble is dropped into a still pond? ...
 The decision is that of the authoritarian temporarily entrusted with power; he has made it during a moment of inattention by millions to whom beauty and the ordered world of nature still have a meaning that is deep and imperative."

-By the time the ISQ team arrived in our world, the unprecedented scale of industrial fire-machines and misery farms had actually raised the temperature of the entire planet, including the oceans, and the polar regions the most.
+By the time the ISQ team arrived in our world, the unprecedented scale of industrial fire-machines and misery farms had actually raised the temperature of the entire planet.
 Even as the ice started to melt faster and faster, the leaders mocked scientists' warnings – they had come to enjoy those paychecks from the Monopolists.

+As the fall-less and spring-less years marched on, with brown Christmases and white Memorial Day weekends, everything the scientists had warned us about came true, and more.
 Blankets of trapped gas began to quietly asphyxiate the planet.
 A few degrees later, it became impossible to predict the increasingly capricious weather.
-No one was shocked as fire tornados and ice hurricanes wiped cities off the map, already littered with the crash remnants of planes ripped out of the sky by rogue tsunami winds.
+No one was shocked as Cat 5 fire-nados and ice hurricanes wiped cities off the map, already littered with the crash remnants of planes ripped out of the sky by rogue tsunami winds.